basb227/MotionLib/README.md

 int main () {
     // Class Motion takes two template arguments: first is type (float, double, int etc.),
     // second is number of dimensions.
+    // The object takes one argument: hz, which is the amount of samples created per second (or resolution).
     Motion<double, 3> motion(1000);

     // set_position takes array which represents desired position.